benhowell/benhowell.github.com/_drafts/the_open_plan_anti_pattern.md

 <i>Pair programming is a bit of a pipe dream for most organizations, but if you have gregarious developers who talk to one another, they will at least understand what is going on in each other’s development trees.
 That means, also, working in group settings.
 It doesn’t have to be in the office all the time.
 Some deep code changes require getting away from all distractions for a bit, but if the results of that deep dive don’t come to light in the group, the knowledge only lives in the mind of the hermit and doesn’t ever benefit the organization as a whole.</i>
 </p>
 <p>
 Systems design?
-Achitecture?
+Architecture?
 Nope.
 Algorithms or systems integration?
 Never.
 I don't even write code, no. I just change it sometimes, and sometimes I even get to make <i>"deep code changes"</i>.
 Of course, as a software engineer I go deep so very rarely that we need to call this sort of specialised and rare occurrence a <i>"deep dive"</i>.
 Upon return we must broadcast to "the group" what we did on our little self indulgent sabbatical because you know, it'll live in our heads because we're hermits and no one actually writes documentation, creates coherent code, comments their work or uses those wiki/issue tracking/version control thingies, do they?
 Of course, the rest of our work can be done amongst distractions.
 </p>
 </div>
 </div>
 <br/>
 <br/>

-Having been so thoroughly enlightened by this article, I haven't the slightest clue where the concept of "code monkey" and "interchangable cog" come from.
+Having been so thoroughly enlightened by this article, I haven't the slightest clue where the concept of "code monkey" and "interchangeable cog" come from.
 Obviously the author has a lot of respect for developers.

 Alice: "Where's Chuck?".<br/>
 Bob: "He's changing some code".<br/>